ozum/hapi-locale/README.md

 WHY
 ===
 It is easy to determine locale in hapi.js.
-So why is this plugin wirtten?
+So why is this plugin written?
 We are tired of writing repetitive code for every application/module and decided to export this functionality as a hapi plugin.

 Also we make it tested and documented.

 Most Important Options:
 =======================

-The options below are most important ones, because they change/write to request object and may cause undesirable results if configured unsutiable to your needs.
+The options below are the most important ones, because they change/write the request object and may cause undesirable results if not properly configured to suit your needs.

 | Option            | Default Value  | Description
 |-------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------|